Sophistic works of Antiphon: "Nature" requires liberty

 Most of the things which are legally just are [none the less] ... inimical to nature.
 By law it has been laid down for the eyes what they should see and what they should not see; for the ears what they should hear and they should not hear; for the tongue what it should speak, and what it should not speak; for the hands what they should do and what they should not do ... and for the mind what it should desire, and what it should not desire.

 Repression means pain, whereas it is nature (human nature) to shun pain.

 Elsewhere, Antiphon wrote: "Life is like a brief vigil, and the duration of life like a single day, as it were, in which having lifted our eyes to the light we give place to other who succeed us."
 Mario Untersteiner comments: "If death follows according to nature, why torment its opposite, life, which is equally according to nature?
 By appealing to this tragic law of existence, Antiphon, speaking with the voice of humanity, wishes to shake off everything that can do violence to the individuality of the person."
 It is reported that Antiphon set up a booth in a public agora where he offered consolation to the bereaved.

-In his championship of the natural liberty and equality of all men, Antiphon anticipates the natural rights doctrine of Locke, and the Declaration of Independence.

 Mathematics

 Antiphon was also a capable mathematician.
 Antiphon, alongside his companion Bryson of Heraclea, was the first to give an upper and lower bound for the value of pi by inscribing and then circumscribing a polygon around a circle and finally proceeding to calculate the polygons' areas.
-This method was applied to the problem of squaring the circle.
+Aristotle and related sources critique Antiphon’s methodology, although Archimedes later uses the same method of exhaustion for his approximation of pi.
+This method was also applied to the problem of squaring the circle.